This week I have a mix of read aloud books and independent reads.

 Barnacle is bored.
 He spends his days attached to the underside of a dock.
 He watches the tide come in and out, and he wishes he could swim around like the fish.
 Until a hungry eel comes along.
 The ending is funny.

-The Cookie Fiasco, I really loved this book.
+As you know from my review of The Cookie Fiasco, I really loved this book.
 I was hopeful that Christopher would too.
 And he did!
 I read this one to him.
 I loved reading all the dramatic phrases out loud.
-I don't think Christopher was as enamored with the math as I was, but he did laugh at some of the antics.
+I don’t think Christopher was as enamored with the math as I was, but he did laugh at some of the antics.

 I know this will be a book that we revisit over and over again.
 Christopher had already read it with Jim once before I got to read it to him.
 That’s always a good sign.